armanriazi/private/docs/public/blockchain/substrate-polka-kus/crowdloan/crowdloan-research-intro.md

-# Highlighted Deep Dive Into Polkadot/Substrate/Kusama/CrowdLoan(3)
+[TOC]

-#Dr.Gavin-Wood #Polkadot#kusama#ParaState#Substrate
+**Highlighted Deep Dive Into Polkadot/Substrate/Kusama/CrowdLoan(3)**

 👩‍🏫👩‍🏫👩‍🏫

-*Introducing
+## Introducing

 Kusama is a **canary** network for Polkadot; Kusama is a **proving ground for runtime upgrades, on-chain governance, and parachains**.
 The network is a permissionless.Kusama does not support smart contracts natively.The Kusama network is Polkadot's experimental, community-focused R&D network.

 👆👆👆

-#AccountThese are transfer and transfer_keep_alive. transfer will allow you to send KSM regardless of the consequence; transfer_keep_alive will not allow you to send an amount that would allow the sending account to be removed due to it going below the existential deposit.
+AccountThese are transfer and transfer_keep_alive. transfer will allow you to send KSM regardless of the consequence; transfer_keep_alive will not allow you to send an amount that would allow the sending account to be removed due to it going below the existential deposit.

 By default, Polkadot-JS Apps will use transfer_keep_alive, ensuring that the account you send from cannot drop below the existential deposit of 0.001666 KSM.